European Rewilding Network

 Fauna (mega) species present: Carnivorous animals: Fox (Vulpes vulpes), Weasel (Mustela nivalis), Stone Marten (Martes foina), European Badger (Meles meles), Common Genet (Genetta genetta), Egyptian mongoose (Herpestes ichneumon)

-• Recover and restore the landscape mosaic
+• Recover and restore the landscape vegetation and grazing mosaic, resilient to climate change pressures and impacts.

-• Preservation and restoration of natural habitats
+• Preservation and restoration of natural habitats and endemic species.

-• Historical heritage recovery
+• Historical heritage recovery and preservation.

 Other activities: Community involved, Eco tourism, Education, Other, Recreational activities, Research, Sale of sustainable products

-To make this project a success we needed to gain control of the property, and this was our major obstacle.
-For 4 years we fought against illegal hunters, all-terrain vehicle drivers, illegal dumping and so on.
-Only after solving those problems we could go on with developing the project.
-We started working with the farm animals like the sheep, donkeys and horses, reseeded pastures, planted native trees, shrubs and reactivated the landscape.
+To make this project a success we needed to gain control of the property, long time submitted to vandalism, this was our major obstacle.
+For 4 years we fought against illegal hunters, all-terrain vehicle drivers, illegal dumping, and other similar situations.
+Only after solving those problems, we could develop the project.

 Map